Cube-OS/cubeOS/docs/tutorials/first-obc-project.rst

-Running a KubOS Project on an OBC
+Running a CubeOS Project on an OBC
 =================================

-Once you have a KubOS project set up, you'll eventually want to test it on actual hardware.
+Once you have a CubeOS project set up, you'll eventually want to test it on actual hardware.

-This tutorial guides the user through the process of adding logging to a KubOS project (a crucial component when running in-flight) and then installing and running it on a target OBC.
+This tutorial guides the user through the process of adding logging to a CubeOS project (a crucial component when running in-flight) and then installing and running it on a target OBC.

 .. note::